ms/buildtogether.tech/src/important/index.md

 ## Meetings

-The previous section explained how to be productive individually, but what about being productive in a team?
+The previous section explained how to be productive individually, but what about being productive with others?
-The most important thing is to run [% i "meetings" %]meetings[% /i %] efficiently, and the best way to do that is to distinguish between:
+The most important thing is running [% i "meetings" %]meetings[% /i %] efficiently, and the key to doing that is to distinguish between:

 -   [% i "meetings!status" "status meeting" %][% g status_meeting %]Status meetings[% /g %][% /i %]
     for keeping everyone up to date on what everyone else is doing and for making simple decisions when the options are well understood.

 -   [% i "meetings!discussion" %][% g discussion_meeting %]Discussion meetings[% /g %][% /i %]
-    for making decisions that require more in-depth thinking.
+    for weighing alternatives and making complex decisions.

-Both kinds of meetings are distinct from things like brainstorming sessions and programming sprints, which focus on the content of the project rather than on its operation.
+-   Co-working sessions like brainstorming sessions and programming sprints that are devoted to the content of the project rather than its operation.

+### Status Meetings

 Every team should have a short weekly status meeting.
 For each meeting,